 In the morning, explore the ruins of Monte Albán, the empire on a hill that endured for over 1200 years.
 The remains of temples, pyramids, palaces and ball courts reveal a culture advanced in the time of its founding, around 500 B.C.
 Monte Albán is a UNESCO World Heritage Site, and one of the most significant archaeological sites in Mesoamerica.
-In the evening, indulge in the customary foods of Oaxaca and see the Guelaguetza, traditional, folkloric dancers of Oaxaca.
+Take the afternoon free and at 7 pm visit the colorful cemeteries of Xoxocotlan and Atzompa.

 Day 5 – Nov 1 – Cuisine of Oaxaca (incl. all meals)

 This day is dedicated to the flavorful and aromatic cuisine of Oaxaca.
 After breakfast, visit the Mercado Juarez to learn about the local ingredients and then attend a lesson on the techniques of Oaxacan cooking.